 Light-blocking curtains make a huge difference when it comes to falling asleep.
 Outside light makes it harder for your mind to shut down, even if you think you’re immune to such instinctive signals.
 Melatonin, the hormone involved in putting your body to sleep, is compromised when light is present.

-Eat This, Not That! tip: “Darken your room so that going to bed, even early, feels natural,” says Smiley.
+“Darken your room so that going to bed, even early, feels natural,” Smiley suggests.

 If you normally bathe in the A.M., listen up.
 “A hot shower is great for ensuring a good night’s sleep because it can help relieve tension and relax sore muscles.
 Additionally, it can increase the level of oxytocin—a “love” hormone released by your brain—which can be very soothing,” says Falamas.
 The heat from the shower also gives your body temperature a lift, resulting in a quick drop in temp when you get out and towel off, a dip that helps relax your entire system.
 A hot bath will also have the same effect.

 A shower takes just minutes.
 But there are even quicker ways to lose weight, and we’ve collected them in this special story (that takes just seconds to read): 33 Lazy Ways to Lose Your Belly—Fast!

 There’s a reason why McDonald’s, Burger King and Wendy’s all have the same red-and-yellow theme colors.
 Those tones supposedly send us subliminal messages that help make us hungry.
 Does the same trick work at home?
 An experiment published in the interior design magazine Contract presented partygoers with three identical venues painted different colors: red, yellow and blue.
 Participants reported the red and yellow rooms to be equally appetizing (and ate the most in the yellow room) but found the food in the blue room only half as appealing.
 A separate study also found a blue room reduces blood pressure and slows your heart rate!